 This VH is a very practical and reliable everyday touring machine.

-She still has her original enamel with obviously some traces of use but clearly shows the quality to which these Ariels were built.
+She is an older restoration with obviously some traces of use but clearly shows the quality to which these Ariels were built.

 Currently an Amal Concentric carburettor is fitted but with the machine comes a fully reconditioned Monobloc.

 She comes with current registration, luggage rack and rear view mirror and has covered thousands of trouble free miles all over Europe in the many years she was in custody of the former enthusiastic owner.